ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 Testing Code Coverage
 ---------------------
-Given that Python is an interpreted language, developers of Python libraries should aim to have high coverage for their libraries because only syntax errors can be caught during the almost trivial compile time.
+Because Python is an interpreted language, syntax errors can only be caught during the almost trivial compile times.
+Thus, developers of Python libraries should aim to have high coverage for their libraries.
 Coverage is defined as parts of the executable and usable source that are tested by unit tests.
 You can use the `pytest-cov <https://pytest-cov.readthedocs.io/>`_ library to view the coverage for your library.